tagawa/html5please-api/README.md

 ## UA Detection

 The HTML5 Please service uses UA detection as a part of our process for detecting the browser currently used by the user.
 This is strictly used for deciding what browsers and browser versions we should recommend end-users upgrade to in order to use a feature.
-For more information on this, please see [this](https://github.com/h5bp/html5please-api/wiki/How-does-the-UA-Detection-work%3F
-) entry on the wiki.
+For more information on this, please see [this](https://github.com/h5bp/html5please-api/wiki/How-does-the-UA-Detection-work%3F) entry on the wiki.

 ## Examples

 We will be posting more demos and examples of the how the project can be used shortly.
-In the mean time if you would like to look at two projects already making use of the API, see [http://mothereffinganimatedgif.com/](http://mothereffinganimatedgif.com/) or [http://lab.simurai.com/carveme/](http://lab.simurai.com/carveme/).
+In the mean time if you would like to look at a project already making use of the API, see [http://mothereffinganimatedgif.com/](http://mothereffinganimatedgif.com/).

 # History

 Divya has a [post](http://nimbupani.com/html5please-api.html) about the project history we recommend checking out.
 This project began as one of her [LazyWeb](https://github.com/paulirish/lazyweb-requests/issues/39) requests for a healthy choose-your-browser page. [@addyosmani](http://github.com/addyosmani) worked on the initial implementation, to be later replaced with a much more rich API and UI by [@jonathantneal](http://github.com/jonathantneal), [@nimbupani](http://github.com/nimbupani) and other contributors.
-Jons service is what currently powers much of the HTML5 Please API.
+Jon's service is what currently powers much of the HTML5 Please API.
 We are still very much working on improving it and recommend looking at the 'Contributing' section below in case you would like to help out.

 # Contributing